The rules on driving during lockdown differ depending on where you live in the UK, and are regularly updated.

-If you do have an incident, bear in mind that the usual services you rely on may be operating differently to usual, and some might have closed.
+If you do have an incident, bear in mind that the usual services you rely on may be operating differently to usual, and some may be closed.

 If you need to renew your breakdown cover, find out which are the best and cheapest services in our reviews of the best car breakdown providers for 2020.

-On 2 April, the AA announced that it is offering free breakdown assistance to NHS workers travelling to or from work, even if they have not paid for cover.
+Several breakdown providers, including the AA and the RAC, are offering free breakdown assistance to NHS workers travelling to or from work, even if they have not paid for cover.

 The offer applies to anyone with an NHS ID card, covering 1.5 million NHS workers in the UK, including cleaners, nurses, porters and surgeons.